 Once an employee has completed orientation, they settle into a routine.
 This is when it becomes most important to create intentional moments.
 Examples of this might be offering learning opportunities to help an employee grow into the next job or communicating on a regular basis to let them know they are valued.
 And on milestone occasions, which could start as early as one week, one month or six months, be sure to recognize employees with something you know they will appreciate.
 Don’t wait for the five year anniversary; they may not stay that long.
 Start early and make your recognition timely, personalized and memorable.

 Looking for more inspiration for the year ahead?
-See how we're helping other companies with employee motivation and retention.
+See how we're helping other companies with employee engagement.